JV-conseil-Internet-Consulting/www/docs/basics.md

     480w:  /assets/img/projects/hyde-v2@0,25x.jpg
 ```

-Hydejack will show the image in various sizes depending on available screen width so that no specific size will fit all.
+DeepDive will show the image in various sizes depending on available screen width so that no specific size will fit all.
 Instead, I recommend using a [mipmap]-like approach, providing the image in multiple sizes, each image half the width of the previous one.
-Since Hydejack provides an appropriate [`sizes` attribute][mdn-sizes], the browser can chose the best image from the provided source set.
+Since DeepDive provides an appropriate [`sizes` attribute][mdn-sizes], the browser can chose the best image from the provided source set.

 If you have [ImageMagick] installed, you can use the following commands to create images at 50%, 25%, and 12.5% of the original image.
 Other image tools will provide similar capabilities.

     convert your-image.jpg -resize 50% -sampling-factor 4:2:0 -strip -quality 85 -interlace JPEG -colorspace RGB your-image@0,5x.jpg